Air date: January 24, 1964

 Lana visits, along with Marilyn's friend Valerie.
 Marilyn tries to tell them that "They" are lying and that The Transformation isn't something left to choice.
 The women don't understand, who are They? and why is Marilyn so upset about the change when all they want to do is make her beautiful and happy?
 Valerie doesn't get why Marilyn is so wrapped up in what her father used to say—he's dead and she's had almost a dozen different fathers.
 (People have lots of those nowadays.)
 Marilyn goes into a fit, saying that her father was Driven to Suicide by The Transformation because of how his identity was taken away and wonders if Valerie can feel anything at all.
 Valerie insists, of course she can; she feels good, always, because life is pretty, life is fun, she is all and all is one.
 Marilyn develops a Madness Mantra in response: "You can't understand!
 You can't understand!
 You can't understand!"

-- Adaptational Name Change: In the short story by Charles Beaumont, the protagonist and her mother's names are Mary and Zena Cuberle respectively.
-In the television adaptation, their names are Marilyn and Lana.
+- Adaptation Name Change: In the short story "The Beautiful People" by Charles Beaumont, the names of the protagonist, her mother and her psychiatrist are Mary Cuberle, Zena Cuberle and Dr. Hortel respectively.
+In the television adaptation, their names are Marilyn Cuberle, Lana Cuberle and Dr. Rex.

 - Adults Are Useless: All but Marilyn's father.

-- Break the Cutie: Dr. Rex is very proficient in this.
+- Break the Cutie: Dr. Rex is very proficient at this.

 - Breaking the Fourth Wall: Just as the narration compares the procedure to current ways to "conform" to beauty standards, Marilyn looks directly at the camera.